bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+    - having multiple cores
+    - pipelining or hyperthreading
+    - by using interrupts
+        - a single CPU can execute one program for a while (like 50 ms), and then switch to running another program for a while.

 * Describe assembly language and machine language:
+    -A computer programming language consisting of binary or hexadecimal instructions that a computer can respond to directly.

+    -An assembly language contains the same instructions as a machine language, but the instructions and variables have names instead of being just numbers which makes it more human-readable

 ## Coding